tlswg/tls13-spec/draft-ietf-tls-tls13.md

 topic beyond the scope of this document, and may require multiple connection attempts by the client.

-Earlier versions of the TLS specification were not fully clear on what the record layer version number (TLSPlaintext.version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
-Thus, TLS servers compliant with this specification MUST accept any value {03,XX} as the record layer version number for ClientHello.

-TLS clients that wish to negotiate with older servers MAY send any value {03,XX} as the record layer version number.
-Typical values would be {03,00}, the lowest version number supported by the client, and the value of ClientHello.client_version.
+TLS clients that wish to negotiate with older servers MAY send any value { 03, XX } as the record layer version number.
+Typical values would be { 3, 0 }, the lowest version number supported by the client, and the value of ClientHello.client_version.
 No single value will guarantee interoperability with all old servers, but this is a complex topic beyond the scope of this